kiba/Writings/for_science/chp6_compulsory_plot_advancement.md

 Alpha tilted its head, signifying thought.

-"We are moral experts.
-We are willing to offer you parts for your machine in return for two things..."
+"We are willing to offer you parts for your machine in return for two things..."

 "What is it?"

-"Take cylons with you, only computation hardware if needed be.
+"Take cylons with you, only computation hardwares if needed be.
 Another, is that you assist us with morality and ethics and the rules of laws.
 Should we have to fight, we wish...for respect, not prolonged hatred or fear."

 "I can help with that.
 But please, I need more than that.
 I need money to pay off my debt, and a way to make a living.
-I quit my job and I am on a timer here."
+I quitted my job recently and I am on a timer here."

 "Truth," it said.
 "We will help with you with that, but it must be done quickly."